JGSNETO/Learn-Matlab/README.md

 location before it could add the next element.
 Find a place in memory and reserving it for a var is calle memory allocation.
 If you prealloc, it will save time for matlab.
 - You time a function with the help of two other functions called tick and tock.

+## C1_W8

+- Limitations of computers:
+1. Real numbers can be infinitly large
+2. Have infinitily fine resolition
+-Computers: Finite memory
+1. Upper limit on the largest number that can be represented
+2. Lower limit on the absolute value of any non-zero number

+- A data type is defined by:
+1. Set of values
+2. Set of operations that can be performed on those values

+Double:
+- Floating point representation
+- 64 bits (8 bytes)

+Single:
+- 32-bit floating point

+Integers:
+- Signed, unsigned
+- 8, 16, 32, 64 - bit long